ycl6/Simple-R-gists/ONS_Monthly_Deaths_Data_England_and_Wales/README.md

 ## Introduction

-This notebook shows how to use readxl package to retreive the Deaths registered monthly in England and Wales Dataset from [Office for National Statistics](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/datasets/monthlyfiguresondeathsregisteredbyareaofusualresidence) and create various plots to show the number of deaths with ggplots.
+This notebook shows how to use `readxl` package to retreive the *Deaths registered monthly in England and Wales* Dataset from [Office for National Statistics](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/datasets/monthlyfiguresondeathsregisteredbyareaofusualresidence) and create various plots to show the number of deaths with `ggplot2`.

 Source: [Office for National Statistics](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/datasets/monthlyfiguresondeathsregisteredbyareaofusualresidence)